jordanmata15/odin-recipes/README.md

 # odin-recipes
-A first attempt into learning html.
+A first attempt into learning web development.